New gas pipeline boosts Europe's bid to ease Russian supply - NewsBreak

 New gas pipeline boosts Europe's bid to ease Russian supply

-Mountainous and remote, the Greek-Bulgaria border once formed the southern corner of the Iron Curtain.
-Today, it’s where the European Union is redrawing the region’s energy map to ease its heavy reliance on Russian natural gas.
+ATHENS, Greece (AP) — Mountainous and remote, the Greek-Bulgaria border once formed the southern corner of the Iron Curtain.
+Today, it’s where the European Union is redrawing the region’s energy map to ease its heavy reliance on Russian natural gas .

 A new pipeline — built during the COVID-19 pandemic, tested and due to start commercial operation in June — will ensure that large volumes of gas will flow between the two countries in both directions to generate electricity, fuel industry and heat homes.